-In a relational database management system (RDBMS) you data is organized in databases.
+In a relational database management system (RDBMS) data is organized in databases.
 A database is a big store on a server from which your data is written and read.
 You organize your data in Tables and select the data via the query language SQL.
-It does not matter how big you data is.
-You can append million of rows to a single table and be sure that selecting specific data is efficient.
+It does not matter how big your data is.
+You can append million of rows to a single table and you can be sure that selecting specific data is still efficient.

 I want to take the example of a Document archive to show how this looks like in a RDBMS and in Cassandra.
 Lets assume we have an archive of documents created by different authors on different days.
 In SQL we can create a table like this:

 CREATE TABLE Archive ( DocId long NOT NULL, Author varchar(255), Created date, Document blob, PRIMARY KEY (DocId) );